casper-astro/casper-hardware/FPGA_Hosts/SKARAB/README.md

 EMB123701U1R1.elf (remember to delete the old link first).
 You are now ready to use the JASPER toolflow with the new elf file.

-5\) <https://github.com/ska-sa/skarab_docs> (master branch).
-This repo
-contains all the how to, install and manual documents for the SKARAB.
+5\) [This repo](https://github.com/casper-astro/casper-hardware/tree/master/FPGA_Hosts/SKARAB) contains all the how-to, install and manual documents for the SKARAB.

 ### Schematics and Design Files